research-team/robot-dream/doc/architecture.md

 The **living** use case is denoting the ordinary life-cycle of a robotic system or dreaming brain.
 For a robotic system usually consists of real time acting based on updated behavior strategies storing the daily experience with semantic highlighting: object and action tagging, pleasure and pain tagging.

 The **translation** use case is denoting the transfer and processing the original stored experience of a robotic system into the form of neural network activity and from neural network into robotic system rules.
-The **direct** translation in the form of playback of the **wake** phase experience in form of neuronal activity of a dreaming brain, the **reverse** process the updated rNN of a dreaming brain in to rules of a robotic system.
+The **direct** translation in the form of playback of the **wake** phase experience in form of neuronal activity of a dreaming brain, the **reverse** process the updated sNN of a dreaming brain in to rules of a robotic system.

 ### Activity

 ![High level design activity diagram](HLD_Activity_life_cycle.png)

 Overall the robot to the dreaming brain synchronization life-cycle.
-- "Wake phase"
+- "**Wake phase**"
   - Firstly the robotic system stores the experience of every sensory channel, including pleasure and pain tags.
   - During the **direct translation** the robotic system transmits the stored information to the **dreaming brain**.
-- "Dreaming phase"
+- "**Dreaming phase**"
-  - The **dreaming brain** plays back the transmitted experience by means of realistic neuronal network  (rNN) neurons activation (translating).
+  - The **dreaming brain** plays back the transmitted experience by means of spiking neuronal network  (sNN) neurons activation (translating).
-  - The **dreaming brain** runs the simulation life-cycle updating the rNN.
+  - The **dreaming brain** runs the simulation life-cycle updating the sNN.
-  - During the **reverse translation** the **dreaming brain** runs the number of activities to translate the updated structure of rNN into rules of behavioral strategies of the robotic system.
+  - During the **reverse translation** the **dreaming brain** runs the number of activities to translate the updated structure of sNN into rules of behavioral strategies of the robotic system.
   - The robotic system updates behavioral strategies and runs the real-time or semi real-time life-cycle, storing new experience.

  Practically speaking the dreaming phase of the dreaming brain and the wake phase of the robotic system could overlap and process simultaneously.